shravanas-debug/NTFILESEARCH/README.md

 # NTFILESEARCH
-a nice way of searching your files! made with powershell and lowkey great a nice copy of super god mode but more basic and subtle, this really nice
+a nice way of searching your files! made with powershell and lowkey great a nice copy of super god mode but more basic and subtle, this really nice ,also come premade with god mode the orginal